virtuozzo/cloudscripting-docs/docs/creating-manifest/events.md

     - `parentNodes` - node identifiers for linking
     - `session` - current user session
     - `appid` - environment unique appid
-    - `childNodes` - node identifier for linking with parent nodes
+    - `childNodes` - node identifiers for linking with parent nodes
 - `${event.response.}`:
     - `result` - result code.
 The successful action result is *'0'*.
     - `infos` - info with result codes about all nodes' linkings: